-In the early days of CrossFit, the joke was that CrossFit makes women hot and men small.
-The first part of that statement is definitely true, not because CrossFit is magically effective for female physiology, but because it gave women "permission" to lift hard and heavy, something that bodybuilding largely failed to do.
+In its early days, the joke was that CrossFit makes women hot and men small.
+The first part of that statement is definitely true, not because CrossFit is magically effective for female physiology, but because it gives women "permission" to lift hard and heavy, something that bodybuilding largely failed to do.

 The Sport of Fitness

 We know the jokes and we've heard the criticisms.
 Who competes to be the world's best exerciser?
 And why does one paunchy old fart get to decide what parameters define "fittest on earth"?

 Fair enough, but I love how the CrossFit Games has evolved.
 And you secretly do too.